This is the ultimate guide to Lyft accident claims and settlements in 2022.

 By knowing the last digit of the claim number, the injured person will know the type of injury claim.
 Then, the injured person will know the type of adjuster he or she is dealing with.

 The injured person may be required to give a statement to a PIP or uninsured motorist adjuster.
 However, the injured person doesn’t have to give a statement to a Lyft bodily injury liability adjuster.

 The injured person needs to know the type of York adjuster that he or she is dealing with.

-It is my understanding that Foremost Insurance (part of Farmers Insurance), Infinity Insurance, and Great Florida are a few auto insurers that sell insurance to Lyft drivers in Florida.
+Several auto insurers are selling rideshare insurance.
+These include USAA, Foremost Insurance (part of Farmers Insurance), Infinity Insurance, and Great Florida.
+Those are just a few auto insurers that sell insurance to Lyft drivers in Florida.
 So, if one of those companies insures the Lyft driver, then they may pay you PIP Benefits.